andis-sprinkis/snippet/asm_att_intel_differences.md

     ...

-- Register and immediate value prefixes (AT&T):
+- Register and immediate value denoting prefixes (AT&T):

     In AT&T Assembly the immediate values are prefixed with `$` and register names are prefixed with `%`.